 Reptiles at the Center

-The Georgia Southern Wildlife Center possess many amazing reptiles.
-Everything from tiny anoles, common on fences and in gardens to a fourteen foot long Burmese Python!
+The Wildlife Center possess many amazing reptiles.
+Everything from tiny anoles, common on fences and in gardens, to a fourteen foot long Burmese Python!
 Our main building is full to the brim of every manner of native reptile, including a gator tank and more snakes than you could shake a stick at.

-Our Down to Earth Encounter is a great interactive display where you can discover our reptiles while learning about our native habitats.
+Our Down to Earth Encounter is a great interactive display where you can discover many reptiles native to our area.
 Search through the “underbrush” to find everything from skinks to venomous snakes (all safely behind glass).
-Take some time to enter the turtle yard, where a whole troupe of box turtles can be found, along with a Gopher Tortoise and an actual gopher tortoise burrow!
+Take some time to enter the turtle yard, where a dozen Eastern Box Turtles can be found, along with a Gopher Tortoise and an actual gopher tortoise burrow!

 In our reptile show, prepare to get up close and personal with our collection of both native and exotic species of reptiles.
 This part of the show is definitely hands-on!
 Our guests will have the opportunity to interact with a wide variety of snakes, lizards, alligators and turtles and learn about their incredible adaptations and stories.
 Our roster is constantly changing, so you never know what you’ll see at the reptile show!